Version: 3.1.0 | Published: 14 Oct 2025 | Updated: 8 days ago

 Description:

-The Longitudinal Study (LS) contains records on more than 500,000 people usually resident in England and Wales at each point in time and is largely representative of the population.
+The LS contains records on more than 500,000 people usually resident in England and Wales at each point in time and is largely representative of the population.
 The LS is the largest longitudinal data resource in England and Wales.

 The LS has linked records at each census since the 1971 Census for people born on one of four selected dates in a calendar year.
-These four dates were used to update the sample at the 1981, 1991, 2001 and 2011 Censuses.
 Life events data are also linked for LS members, including births to sample mothers, deaths, and widow(er)hoods.
-New LS members enter the study through birth and immigration (if they are born on one of the four selected birth dates).
+New LS members enter the study through birth or immigration (if they are born on one of the four selected birth dates).
 They leave the study through death or emigration, although their data are retained for analysis.
-Data on approximately 1.2 million sample members has been collected over the 40 years of the study.
+Data on approximately 1.2 million sample members has been collected over the 50 years of the study.

-More detailed information about the LS and how to make use of it can be found on the ONS website link in Associated Media.
+More detailed information about the LS and how to make use of it can be found on the ONS website here:

 A free user support service for UK-based researchers from the academic, public and voluntary sectors is provided by the Centre for Longitudinal Study Information & User Support (CeLSIUS) based at University College London.
-More information is provided at the UCL CeLSIUS website link in Associated Media.
+More information is provided at the CeLSIUS website here:

 Coverage